Tulsa Sleep Apnea

 The traditional treatment for sleep apnea has commonly been the Continuous Positive Airway Pressure (or CPAP) machine.
 Many patients find this uncomfortable and dislike having to wear a mask on their face throughout the night.

-If you suspect you’re suffering from sleep apnea, you may call our office (918-286-7776) to schedule an appointment with Dr. Cha, or you may click here to request an appointment online.
+If you suspect you’re suffering from sleep apnea, you may call our office (918-286-7776) to schedule an appointment, or you may click here to request an appointment online.

 Related Snoring & Sleep Apnea Articles